seungminl1998/ThesisPRJ/2022.September/README.md

                       }
             ?>
 ```
 The code above is used to get the most popular posts regarding the hashtag that the user searched.
+First we check if the search button was clicked or not.
+The if statement will activate if the search button is clicked.
+When the button is clicked, the $hashtag variable will get the value that is inside the input box.
+Then, using the variable, we set the parameters of the endpoint used to call the Facebook Graph API.
+As it can be seen in the array of $hashtagSearchParams variable, there are 4 fields.
+User ID, Fields, q, and access token.

+- User ID: it is the user ID of the authenticated user and the value comes from the $_SESSION established when the page loaded.
+-